ityonemo/teh_science/stage-1-grow-yeast/experiment-1.md

   Set aside one flask of YP(A)D for later.

 - poured 1x ~20mL YP(A)D-Agar into 10 cm petri dish
-- poured 3x ~20mL YP(A)D-Agar into 10 cm petri dish
+- poured 3x ~20mL YPD-Agar into 10 cm petri dish

 Noted that the color of the YP(A)D media appeared too light; the color of the YPD agar was too dark and there appeared to be residual undissolved agar.
 Did